oasisprotocol/old-docs/src/hsm/wallet-tester-program.md

 ::: warning NOTE
 Throughout the process, please keep a record of each address you send or delegate tokens to, as well as the number of tokens that you transmit.
 Since the wallet app is still in beta and some errors could arise, please only send a small number of tokens per transaction (1 or 2 tokens per transaction should be enough for testing purposes).
 :::

-## Other ways to get involved / Resources
-1. Apply for a non-technical [grant] and make our documentation, website, community support, and swag options better
-2. Join our [Oasis Community Slack]
-3. Follow the network via one of our many community-built [block explorers]

 ::: warning DISCLAIMER
 The Oasis wallet app on the Ledger hardware wallet platform and all associated activities and rewards, including the Wallet Tester Program, are not available to all participants, and eligibility requirements apply.
 For additional details, [see the Amber Network Terms available here].
 This article does not guarantee anyone the right to participate in the Wallet Tester Program or to receive rewards.
 The Wallet Tester Program is currently only available to select Node Operators.
 Details about a Wallet Tester Program available to a broader range of Oasis Network community members will be shared at a later date.